codio-content/Linux-Introduction/.guides/content/Changing-directories-de6c.md

 ## Navigating directories using the CLI?

-_Bash_ provides a widely used command called `cd` or _change directories_ command that allows the user to navigate through directories, in order to see how it works perform the following:
+_Bash_ provides a widely used command called `cd` or _change directories_ command that allows the user to navigate through directories.

+In order to see how it works perform the following:

 1. Click on the terminal window
 2. Type `ls` to list the current directory contents, _return key_